Camping cooking and the great outdoors

-Camping and being in the great outdoors alone is one of the greatest things you can ever experience in your life.
-It’s a chance to get a feel for what our ancestors had to deal with all those many years ago when there were no such things as toasters, stove & the all mighty microwave.
+Camping cooking and being in the great outdoors alone is one of the greatest things you can ever experience in your life.
+It’s a chance to get a feel for what our ancestors had to deal with all those many years ago when there were no such things as toasters, stove & the all-mighty microwave.
 Meals, however, are very important.

 I and my family were never much for fish but there are many other things that can be cooked over an open fire and some of which even taste much better cooked over the fire than cooked on a stove or range.
 Actually, most of them taste better over the open fire than from a kitchen stove.

-One all time favourite is always going to be breakfast.
-You can cook eggs, bacon, sausage, french toast, pancakes, hash browns or fried potatoes and even regular toast on the open flames.
-All you really need is a cast iron skillet so that it will withstand the heat of the open flames.
+One all-time favourite is always going to be breakfast.
+You can cook a Cumberland sausage, eggs, bacon, french toast, pancakes, hash browns or fried potatoes and even regular toast on the open flames.
+All you really need is a cast-iron skillet so that it will withstand the heat of the open flames.
 And then there’s the coffee.
 Most of us need our morning coffee to get the day started.
 That too can be brewed over an open flame with the appropriate flame retardant percolator.

 We, as many, choose to roast hot dogs or brats, grill hamburgers, steaks, ham, certain fruits can be grilled as well, baked beans or other vegetables over the open flame and then once we are done cooking our meal, what’s all-time American favourite over the campfire?
 That’s right…..roasted marshmallows.
 Everyone, especially the children love to roast marshmallows over the open flame.
 Add a few graham crackers and some chocolate and voila, you have yourself an s’ mores.
 If you’re not a fan of a naked flame then try the Campingaz Party Grill which is what we use, it works as an oven too!!